Michael P. Barnett: Institute of Computer Science

-In 1963, Barnett accepted an appointment as reader in information processing at the Institute of Computer Science in the University of London, and, while he was still at MIT, the Department of Scientific and Industrial Research (DSIR) awarded him a grant, to be taken up in London, to continue his work on computer typesetting, that was publicised by the director, Richard A. Buckingham.
+In 1963, Barnett accepted an appointment as reader in information processing at the Institute of Computer Science in the University of London, and, while he was still at Massachusetts Institute of Technology, the Department of Scientific and Industrial Research (DSIR) awarded him a grant, to be taken up in London, to continue his work on computer typesetting, that was publicised by the director, Richard A. Buckingham.
 His return received further publicity as a "reverse brain drain".
 He worked extensively with printing trade union officials and the staff of training colleges, to provide understanding of the new methods and their potential (pages 208–218 of his book).
 His concern with social aspects of technological innovation is noted in a detailed book review.
 He served on the Information Committee of the DSIR.

 Asked about university research in England, in a BBC interview on his arrival in 1964, he said "the trouble was deeper than money ...
 Frustration is caused by concentration of power in the hands of a few."
 His deepening concern about entrepreneurial activity in academe intensified, (Section 10.6 of his book.)